tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - bug on creating same identifier on diferente bases [x]
 - fetch movimentations history needs to filter by base [x]
 - on register movimentations and budgets, put createdAt on optional parameter [x]
+- don't allow inactive users to login [x]
 - Create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - create fetch budgets by streaming for all budgets []
 - fetch materials by streaming []
 - fetch movimentation history by streaming []
 - on movimentation and transfer movimentation of equipment materials needs CIA and SERIE []
-- don't allow inactive users to login []
+- create register project by array []
+- create register material by array []
+- show correct error on transfer movimentation []

 # Test 1 file